10up/component-library/CONTRIBUTING.md

 2. Do work on the `feature` or `fix` branch.
 When finished, submit a pull request to merge your work back into the `develop` branch.
 In the PR, link to the issue (see the sidebar options on the right).
 3. If there are conflicts between your branch and the code that now exists on `develop` branch, merge `develop` into your branch to reintegrate new changes and resolve any conflicts.
 4. Assign a minimum on 1 reviewer to the pull request.
 At least one engineer must review all PRs.
-5. If any updated components (`/packages`) that will need to be relased to npm exist, be sure to update package version. numbers in their respective `package.json` files.
-6. Once PR is approved and all tests pass, the creator of the PR performs the merge into `develop`.
+5. Once PR is approved and all tests pass, the creator of the PR performs the merge into `develop`.
-7. Pull down the develop branch locally and test updates to verify everything is working correctly.
+6. Pull down the `develop` branch locally and test updates to verify everything is working correctly.

+### Updating Packages (npm)
+1. Once a package is ready to publish to npm, a `maintainer/owner` creates a PR against `trunk` from `develop` or a `release` branch.
+2. Manually update the package version in their respective `package.json` file to the next desired version and upate the `CHANGELOG.md` within the package directory.
+3. Within the package, run `npm publish --access public` to release the package to npm.
+4. Verify package is updated on npm.
+5. Merge the PR into `trunk`.
+6. Merge `trunk` back into `develop` to complete the package update.

 ### Release instructions
 _NOTE: Release is this instance is referring to the repository version history - not the npm package(s)_

+1. Before starting a release, verify all pertinent npm packages have been updated: If any updated components (`/packages`) needing to be relased to npm exist, see [Updating Packages](#user-content-updating-packages) above.
-1. Create a new issue in github to track the release.
+2. Create a new issue in github to track the release.
 Name the release version in the github issue.
 Refer to [releases](https://github.com/10up/component-library/releases) for the latest release.
 2. Create a branch from `develop` named `release/[github-issue-number]-[release-number]`.
 3. With the release branch checked out locally, in the `/docs` directory run `bundle install` and `bundle exec jekyll serve`.
 Verify everything is working correctly.
 4. Create a pull request in github to merge the `release/[github-issue-number]-[release-number]` branch into `trunk`.
 Assign one reviewer to the PR.
 Add "Component Libarary Release [release number]" and "CHANGELOG" updates to the description.
 5. Once branch is approved, all tests pass, and merged on github, switch to the `trunk` branch locally and pull the changes you just merged.
 6. Verify changes are working correctly locally and, once the deploy is complete, on [Baseline](https://baseline.10up.com/components).
-7. If any updated components (`/packages`) that will need to be relased to npm exist, be sure to update package version numbers in their respective `package.json` files (this should have been completed in the branch workflow - see above).
-8. If any package.json files need updating, be sure to commit the updates and push to the remote `trunk` branch.
-9. For all updated components (`/packages`), be sure to release these updates to npm via `npm publish [name from package.json]] [version from package.json]` (i.e. `npm publish @10up/component-accordion 2.0.1`) to release to npm.
-10. Verify npm packages have been updated (i.e. [10up Accordion Component on NPM](https://www.npmjs.com/package/@10up/component-accordion)).
+7. Verify npm packages have been updated (i.e. [10up Accordion Component on NPM](https://www.npmjs.com/package/@10up/component-accordion)).
-11. Create a new tag in the repository matching the release number (i.e. `git tag 0.1.3`).
+8. Create a new tag in the repository matching the release number (i.e. `git tag 0.1.3`).
-12. Run `git push --tags` to push the newly created tag to the git repository.
+9. Run `git push --tags` to push the newly created tag to the git repository.
-13. Merge `trunk` back into develop to complete the cycle.
+10. Merge `trunk` back into `develop` to complete the cycle.